Asier Illarramendi: Return to Real Sociedad

 On 26 August 2015, Illarramendi returned to Real Sociedad, signing a six-year deal– the transfer fee was not officially disclosed by the clubs, but was stated in the media as being between €15–17 million, around half of the figure paid in the opposite direction two years previously.
 He made his league debut in his second spell three days later, starting and being booked in a 0–0 home draw against Sporting de Gijón.
 He recorded his first goal for the team in his second spell on 25 October, in a 4–0 win at Levante UD.

 In the 2016–17 campaign, Illarramendi had the second-highest number of interceptions across Europe's five major leagues behind only Chelsea's N'Golo Kante.
 However, he was also noted for his poor disciplinary record, having racked up ten yellow cards by March 2017 including one in each of his four previous games.

 Illarramendi scored a career-best seven goals in 2017–18, including braces in home and away victories over Deportivo de La Coruña.
 He had already exceeded his professional output for his whole career by February with his fifth goal.

 On 30 August 2019, Illarramendi suffered a broken fibula in a Basque derby match against Athletic Bilbao; it was presumed the injury would keep him out for a few months, but it was found he required surgery to his shin and ankle ligaments, and he did not feature again prior to the season being halted in March 2020 due to the COVID-19 pandemic in Spain.
 The delay seemed to have given him time to return before its conclusion, but in June 2020 he suffered a further muscle injury on the training ground, and made no further appearances.

+On 24 May 2023, it was announced that captain Illarramendi would leave the Anoeta Stadium on 30 June.

+FC Dallas

+On 3 August 2023, Illarramendi signed with Major League Soccer club FC Dallas on a deal until the end of the season.
+He finished his first full campaign with 25 games (22 starts) and two goals; additionally, he had a 90% passing rate and recovered the ball 157 times.

+Illarramendi was not retained for the 2025 season.

+Kitchee

+Illarramendi moved countries again on 10 September 2025, with the 35-year-old joining Hong Kong Premier League's Kitchee SC.